Dear SaaStr: How Do You Overcome “Stage Fright” as a First Time CEO?

-- Stand.
+- Stand, if you are speaking in person.
 Most of us present better when we’re standing.

 - Make your presentation shorter & tighter.
 Try to distill any presentation 5–7 slides, or maybe even 1.
 Take out 90% of the text.
 Try to get it down to its bare essence.
 You’ll almost automatically perform better.

 - Pitch what you’d buy yourself.
+So, so many folks get this wrong.
 There is no magic to a customer or VC or SKO pitch.
 Would you buy what you are pitching?
 You have passion around what you are building.
 The best way to make that shine through is to make sure the pitch is not just an information transfer, but really makes you want to buy from yourself.
 Cut anything or rework anything that doesn’t do that.

 - Focus on your passion.
 If nothing else, pitch and talk about your passion.
 Whatever you are most excited about.
 Even if that means keeping other things out of the presentation.
 This is where you will shine.